-- Understand the risk of computer failures and their peculiarities compared with other system failures - Identify the software reliability in terms of fulfilling the user requirements. - Find out the fault tolerance computers
+- Understand the risk of computer failures and their peculiarities compared with other system failures. - Identify the software reliability in terms of fulfilling the user requirements. - To introduce the basic concepts of fault tolerance computers.

-- 1. Impart the knowledge on repairable and non-repairable systems by following reliability - 2.
+- 1. Deal with repairable and non-repairable systems by following reliability. - 2.
 Design the systems with fault avoidance. - 3.
 Analyze the fault types and give the ranking.